-If you are running Twingate Connectors as containers, the instructions specific to each environment below cover how to upgrade Connectors.
+If you are running Twingate Connectors as containers in Docker, AWS ECS, or Azure Container Instances, the instructions specific to each environment below cover how to upgrade Connectors.
 Please keep in mind the best practices for upgrading detailed in Upgrading Connectors to avoid downtime for your users.

 The following command can be used to upgrade running Connectors that have been deployed on a host using the Docker CLI.
 The script automates: